McPhersonTrk/McPhersonTrk/README.md

 The Order of Operations: P.lease E.xcuse M.y D.ear A.unt S.ally.
 AKA parentheses, exponent, multiplication, division, addition, subtraction

 How in the world did they come up with that?
 Who decided Parentheses first?
 Without a thought, it appears asinine and arbitrary, right?
 It truly isn’t.
 Who decided the order of operations, anyhow?

-The answer: nobody.
-The, for us, English language chose that order.
+Was it some nerd, sick of all the bullies of their childhood?
+So, diabolical that (s)he decided the best revenge was making their children cry, and the bullies themselves left with thoughts of inadiquacy?

+While quite entertaining and seemingly just crazy enough to be true. it is not.

+The true answer: NOBODY DID!
+I know that it sure feels like someone HAD to invent it, it is just too evil to be a miraculous coincidence!!!

+well, it is it definately wan't miracul;ous conception , either.
+So, who, or what invented it? well, to be honest, (for us english speakers) the  English language did it.
+Spoken language, not just english but in every language , chose that order.
 What?
 Dead serious.
-The order of operations is done because when the equation is translated into English, the English sentence structure tells you what to do first.
+The order of operations is done because when the equation is translated into spoken language, the sentence structure tells you what to do first.

 Lost?
 Confused?
 Don’t worry, you are not alone.
 Most people cannot literate mathematical equations as English.
 This is the root cause of most people's mathematical struggles.

-Disbelief?
+Disbelief? do we need to put on our boots, because it is getting deep, yet?

 Here, let’s work through an example.

 Read this out loud: